ROCm/rocMLIR/README.md

 ninja check-rocmlir
 ```

-By default, xdlops is enabled on MI-100, MI-200, or other system that supports
+By default, tests requiring xdlops are enabled, which requires
+MI-100, MI-200, or any other system that supports mfma instructions.
-mfma instructions.
-To disable xdlops, add the flag `-DROCMLIR_DRIVER_DISABLE_MFMA=1`
+To disable tests that require xdlops and run on gfx906 GPUs, add the flag
+`-DROCMLIR_DRIVER_FEATURE=vanilla` to the `cmake` invocation above.
+To run tests on gfx900 GPUs, add the flag
-to the `cmake` invocation above.
+`-DROCMLIR_DRIVER_FEATURE=none` to the `cmake` invocation above.
+In the future, the feature list will be extended as more chips are supported.

 To not actually run the tests, use `check-rocmlir-build-only`.